OfficialTitcoin/titcoin-wallet/README.md

 Titcoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

-Titcoin is based on Bitcoin.
+Titcoin is based on the Bitcoin source code.
-Its development tracks Bitcoin's, the following information applies to Bitcoin's developemnt.

 Testing
 -------